 Section 12.02: The President may, from time to time, and with the approval of the Board of Trustees, establish such other Councils as may be deemed essential.
 Ad hoc committees may be appointed by the President without approval of the Board of Trustees.

-Section 13.01: The AIH may publish a Journal, to be known as the Journal of the American Institute of Homeopathy, and such other publications, newsletters and other documents, with such frequency and circulation as the Board of Trustees may determine, for dissemination to the Members and/or to the public.
+Section 13.01: The AIH may publish a Journal, to be known as the American Journal of Homeopathic Medicine, and such other publications, newsletters and other documents, with such frequency and circulation as the Board of Trustees may determine, for dissemination to the Members and/or to the public.

 Order of Business